Sheffield: Antique Alley

 While US-7 gets the most tourist traffic, a more pastoral way south into Connecticut follows Route 41 via South Egremont, another of those well-preserved villages entirely ensconced in the National Register of Historic Places, which is hardly a rare honor in Massachusetts.
 At the center of town, The Old Mill (53 Main St., 413/528-1421) has been serving great soups, steaks, and more for more than 30 years.

-South Egremont is the gateway to the state’s remotest corner, the over 4,000 forested acres of Mount Washington State Forest.
-Within its wooded boundaries are miles of hiking trails, including a stretch of the Appalachian Trail climbing up to the 2,624-foot summit of Mt.
+South Egremont is the gateway to the state’s remotest corner, the over 4,600 forested ac (1,861 ha) of Mount Washington State Forest.
+Within its wooded boundaries are miles of hiking trails, including a stretch of the Appalachian Trail climbing up to the 2,607-ft (794-m) summit of Mt.
 Everett, but the highlight here is photogenic Bash Bish Falls, the highest in Massachusetts.
-A whopping 60-foot drop, splashing down in a V-shaped pair of cascades, Bash Bish Falls is no Niagara, but it’s a nice place to while away a hot summer afternoon.
+A whopping 60-ft (18.2-m) drop, splashing down in a V-shaped pair of cascades, Bash Bish Falls is no Niagara, but it’s a nice place to while away a hot summer afternoon.